Above all, First Watch understands data breach protection.

 State and Federal Compliance

-There are laws in 48 states and federal law that require companies to incorporate reasonable safeguards to prevent data breaches and to compliantly respond if a data breach occurs.
+There are laws in all 50 states and federal law that require companies to incorporate reasonable safeguards to prevent data breaches and to compliantly respond if a data breach occurs.

 Requirements apply to all businesses and organizations – small, medium, large, profit, and non-profit.
 Each entity has its own particular compliance requirements based on factors such as the regulations applying to that member, the states in which the member operates and the kind of data that the member maintains.